FossPrime/g4c/README.md

 - G4C_RSA (alternatively)
   - same thing, but for RSA

-Finally, add `"predev": "npx g4c i || :"` under your package.json scripts.
+Finally, add `"predev": "npx -y g4c i || :"` under your package.json scripts.
 Replace prestart with predevelop, preserve or prestart if you do not have a "dev" script.

 "install" scripts **won't work** as we need access to the secrets which are not available at install time, only at final runtime.

 ## Known Issues

-- Binaries like PNGs are problematic
-- Delete orphans is not enabled, so stray files may be present in working temp dir.
+- Binaries like PNGs are problematic.
+They are modified by CSB every time they are written, so keeping the exact same binary in git as in CSB is impossible.
+It may be possible to hide this issue by handling exif data.
 - `npx -y g4c i` should install latest if not found

 Also,